RafaelMoro/Conf-Merch/README.md

 | Leaflet and React Leaflet |  Map rendering |
 | AniCollection | CSS Animations |

-In React, I used some hooks such as useState, useEffect, useRef for the form handlement, useContext for the global use of the state.
+In React, I used some hooks such as useState, useEffect, useRef for the form handlement, useContext for the global use of the state. useNavigate to send the user to the next screen. useLocation to pass any props between pages.

 The website was launched into production with Netlify.
 This is the link: https://vocal-eclair-4a8151.netlify.app

 ## Installation

-To install it, use:
+To install the dependencies after cloning the proyect, use:

 ```bash
 npm install